Hajj Fact Sheet

 Please visit the Centers for Disease Control website for further health-related information on the Hajj and information on the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) (formerly called “novel coronavirus”) in Saudi Arabia.

 King Abdul Aziz International Airport in Jeddah is large and modern, with special terminal facilities to accommodate hundreds of thousands of pilgrims.
-However, due to the extremely large number of people arriving during the Hajj, wait times at the airport upon arrival may be as twelve hours or longer.
+However, due to the extremely large number of people arriving, waiting time at the airport upon arrival during the Hajj may be twelve hours or longer.

-Pilgrims should plan on a lengthy wait in hot and humid conditions before leaving the airport for Makkah or Madinah.
+Pilgrims should plan on a lengthy wait in hot and humid conditions before leaving the airport on their way to Makkah or Madinah.
 Travelers with only carry-on bags will find baggage transfer at the airport much easier than will those with checked baggage.
 Some Hajj pilgrims now fly directly to Madinah and proceed to Makkah by road.
 There is no airport in Makkah.

-The Saudi authorities may only permit travelers to leave the Hajj terminal with their Hajj travel groups.
+The Saudi authorities may not permit travelers to leave the Hajj terminal individually, only with their Hajj travel groups.
 The U.S. Embassy in Riyadh and Consulates General in Jeddah and Dhahran are unable to assist with this issue.

 Travelers should expect crowded conditions during the Hajj.
-Historically, temperatures in Makkah have ranged between 64 and 108 degrees Fahrenheit.
+Historically, temperatures year round in Makkah have ranged between 64 and 108 degrees Fahrenheit with even hotter temperatures possible in the summer.
 There are facilities providing water, public accommodations, and other amenities.
-However, due to the large crowds, travelers should expect long wait times for basic amenities, especially in Mina, Muzdalifa and Arafat.
+Due to the large crowds, however, travelers should expect long wait times for basic amenities, especially in Mina, Muzdalifa, and Arafat.

-While in Saudi Arabia, individuals with disabilities should be prepared to find accessibility and accommodation very different from what is generally found in the U.S.
+While in Saudi Arabia, individuals with disabilities should be prepared to find accessibility and accommodation very different from what is generally found in the United States.

 The Hajj has been an attractive target for defrauding unsuspecting tourists.
 Travelers should be aware and vigilant of unscrupulous tour operators who abandon tourists, leaving them with unpaid bills, and hoteliers who demand the payment of exorbitant “hidden charges” for the return of passports.
 Pilgrims are urged to deal only with licensed and established tour operators.
 In addition, the Saudi Arabian government has been helpful, and experienced personnel are available from the government's Ministry of Hajj in the Holy Cities area during the Hajj season.
 Communications facilities to contact family in the United States are available in all parts of Saudi Arabia.
 Internet cafés are available in all major cities.
 Before arriving in Saudi Arabia for Hajj or Umrah, establish a communication routine for family and friends with whom you wish to keep in contact.